-On the other hand, this result could be seen as a positive sign: a third of the parents are strongly connected due to their children’s interaction in the family.
-Indeed, the program did not explicitly require any parental involvement.
-Yet, many aspects of EAR program can be used to strengthen parents’ involvement and connection to their child’s activities.
-As an example, we could examine some involvement that was used in the program reported here.
-During the school year parents received frequent two weeks or monthly updates about the program.
-Every week new robotics artifacts were placed at the entrance to the kindergarten to be shown to the parents.
-During the last two month of the program children were working in teams on their final project, in which they had to define a problem, it’s solution using a robot or a robotic device, to build and program this robotic device and to prepare a poster presenting this problem, its solution and the working model explanation and pictures.
-At the end of the school year all family members, other children and teachers were invited to the Robotics Day activities at school, kindergarten and at Heffer Valley Culture and Pleasure Center.
-During these activities teams of 2-4 children presented their final projects, both the robot model and the poster, at the exhibition of the projects.
-Later all schools and kindergartens which participated in the program were invited to visit a “Robotics day” event at Heffer Valley Culture and Pleasure Center and to present their projects.
-This “Robotics day” event was the culmination of the program.
+On the other hand, these results could be interpreted as a positive sign: a third of the parents felt strongly connected due to their children’s interaction in the family.
+The program did not, in fact, explicitly require parental involvement.
+Nonetheless, many features of the EAR program could be used to strengthen parents’ involvement in and connection to their child’s activities.
+Let us examine, for example, some of the involvement that occurred in the program.
+During the school year, parents received biweekly or monthly updates on the program.
+Every week, new robotics artifacts meant to be shown to the parents were placed at the entrance to the kindergarten.
+Children spent the final two months of the program working in teams on their final projects, in which they had to define a problem and its solution with a robot or a robotic device, build and program this robotic device, and design a poster presenting the problem, its solution, an explanation of the working model, and pictures.
+At the end of the school year, all family members, as well as additional children and teachers, were invited to the Robotics Day activities at school, kindergarten, and the Heffer Valley Culture and Pleasure Center, where teams of two to four children presented their final projects, robot models, and posters at the exhibition.
+Later all the schools and kindergartens participating in the program were invited to visit a “Robotics Day” event at the Heffer Valley Culture and Pleasure Center and present their projects.
+This “Robotics Day” marked the culmination of the program.

-The crucial finding is that of the enthusiasm for future participation in the robotics program.
-It reveals how and how strong the respondents really felt about EAR.
-Responses showed that 94% of the parents will be very happy if their child will continue to participate in the robotics program next year (83% strongly agree and an additional 11% agree).
-Also 87% of the parents would recommend to additional parents the integration of the robotics’ program in their children’s schools/kindergartens (83% strongly agree and an additional 11% agree).
-As mentioned in the introduction part of the paper, parent-child communication can motivate child’s learning and influence its desire to study a specific subject.
-A previous study (Zviel-Girshin, Luria, & Shaham, 2020) showed that 90% of the boys and 88% of the girls would be happy to participate in a robotics program during the next year and the summary of the parents’ data shows the same.
-Evidently, children and parents agree on their high appreciation of EAR and desire to continue to study robotics of higher level.
+The crucial finding here lies in the enthusiasm over future participation in the robotics program and the respondents’ strong feelings about EAR.
+Responses showed that 94% of parents would be very happy to have their child continue the robotics program the following year (with 83% strongly agreeing and an additional 11% agreeing).
+Also, 87% of the parents said that they would encourage other parents to demand robotics program in their children’s schools/kindergartens (with 83% strongly agreeing and an additional 11% agreeing).
+As mentioned in the introduction, parent-child communication can motivate a child’s learning and influence his/her desire to study a specific subject.
+A previous study (Zviel-Girshin, Luria, & Shaham, 2020) shows that 90% of the boys and 88% of the girls in the program would be happy to participate in a robotics program the following year.
+A summary of the parents’ data indicates the same.
+Children and parents obviously agree on their high appreciation of EAR education and wish to study robotics on a higher level.

-PEAR model
+The PEAR model

-We witness the transformation of parents.
-From being passive bystanders and merely consumers of the education system they are becoming more optimistic about their own ability to learn and help and in their child's abilities, they are more motivated, involved and want to be even more involved.
-They are ready to invest in their and their child's learning.
+In this program, we also witnessed the transformation of parents.
+From passive bystanders and mere consumers of the educational system, they grew more confident about their own ability to learn and help, and about their child’s abilities.
+They felt more motivated, involved, and wanted to be even more involved.
+By the end of the year, they were ready to invest in their own and their child’s learning.